natura-cosmeticos/natds-js/packages/docs/CONTRIBUTING.md

 Natura Design System - Docs

-The contribution purpose of this package is for documentation ans visual validation only.
+The contribution purpose of this package is for documentation and visual validation only.
+We use [Storybook](https://storybook.js.org/) for documenting purposes.
+It is versioned in the Travis-CI.

+## Disclaimer for React Native

+We use a package called [react-native-web](https://github.com/necolas/react-native-web) to parse react native components to the web, in order to document it in this package, so there is no immediate need for a mobile storybook version.

 ## Test

-Unit test
+Unit test (we test our packages, not the docs)

 ```sh
 yarn test:packages